Allisonwonderlax13/https-github.com-obsproject-obs-studio./Build-Instructions-For-Windows.md

 Custom build options can be provided to CMake.
 You can either:

 * Specify them directly as cache variables
-  * From command line when Configuring Build Project: `cmake --preset windows-x64 -DENABLE-BROWSER:BOOL=OFF`)
+  * From command line when Configuring Build Project: `cmake --preset windows-x64 -DENABLE_BROWSER:BOOL=OFF`)
   * In the CMake GUI
 * Override them in a CMake User Preset specified in your local CMakeUserPresets.json